minvws/nl-covid19-coronacheck-website/_questions-in-app/en/2-2-ik-ben-gevaccineerd-hoe-maak-ik-een-vaccinatiebewijs.md

     - /en/faq-in-app/40-hoe-kan-ik-mijn-vaccinatie-toevoegen-in-coronacheck
     - /en/faq-in-app/1-5-hoe-maak-ik-een-bewijs-van-een-vaccinatie-herstel-of-testuitslag
 ---
 For a Dutch vaccination certificate, you need to be fully vaccinated.
 A vaccination certificate is valid for 270 days after the completion of full vaccination.
 A decision about the validity of booster vaccinations has not been made yet.
 For children up to 18 years old, a full vaccination certificate is valid indefinitely.
-This does not require a booster injection.
-You only need one injection to make an international QR code.
+This does not require a booster vaccination.
+You only need one vaccination to make an international QR code.

 **Please note:** the validity of a certificate made after one vaccination depends on the rules of the country you’re visiting.
 Check {{ site.data.links.wijsopreis[page.lang] }} to see which rules apply at your destination.